jiten14/lstarter/README.md

 - Generates a model with appropriate relationships in the `app/Models` directory.
 - Sets up the factory and seeder classes in the `database/factories` and `database/seeders` directories, respectively.
 - Generates a controller file in the `app/Http/Controllers` directory.
+- Add resource routes in `routes/web.php` file.
+- Copies the `layout.blade.php` file to `resources/views/layouts` directory.
+- Create a folder in plural form of model name in `resources/views/` directory and Generates views blade files (index,create,edit & show) in the that directory.

 ### generate:layout